 top of page

-We are now accepting applications for the 2024 Policy & Nonprofit Leadership Internship program.
-These internships offer a unique opportunity for undergraduate students to gain experience in public policy and nonprofit leadership while addressing issues of poverty in communities.
+Policy & Nonprofit Leadership internships offer a unique opportunity for undergraduate students to gain experience in public policy and nonprofit leadership while addressing issues of poverty in communities.
 This program was specifically designed for students who have completed SHECP’s traditional client-facing internship.
 The students will bring their experiences and perspectives gained from coursework and working with clients at community partners engaged in anti-poverty work to understanding the challenges of leading these organizations and the development of anti-poverty policy.
 The program includes networking opportunities, workshops, seminars, mentoring from experienced professionals in the field, and presenting at the SHECP Annual Conference.

-The internship will run for 8-weeks, June 3rd–July 28th and interns are expected to work 35-40 hours per week.
-All sites this year will be based in Washington, DC.
+The internship will run for 8-weeks, June 9th –July 31st and interns are expected to work 35-40 hours per week.
 SHECP will provide housing, a $2,800 living stipend, and a travel stipend.
-Interns will be expected to attend the SHECP Annual Conference at the end of July.
+Students will be expected to attend the SHECP Annual Conference at the end of their internship.

 Policy & Nonprofit Leadership Internship